Styleguide

 Periods

-I don’t use periods in titles, because I’m not a monster.
-One of two may have found their way in some places, and for that I apologise.
+I also don’t use periods in titles, because I’m not a monster.
+One of two may have found their way in some article titles, and for that I apologise.

 Updated 5 Oct 2025・Why I created a styleguide